 - Get your weight-bearing exercise and strength / resistance training!
 This strengthens bones and muscles (learn more below).

 - Have appropriate bone health screening.

 If your healthcare team determines that you have osteoporosis or osteopenia, they may recommend medications to prevent it from getting worse.
 The main category of medication used to treat osteoporosis is called antiresorptive medications, which work by slowing the rate of bone breakdown.
 While breakdown is slowed, the formation of bone occurs at the same speed, which may allow bone density to improve.
 Antiresorptive medications include bisphosphonates (such as alendronate, zoledronic acid, etc.), raloxifene (a selective estrogen receptor modifier or SERM) and calcitonin.
 PTH (teriparatide) is a type of parathyroid hormone, which increases the rate of bone formation, allowing bones to strengthen, but is much less commonly used because of significant side effects.
-If you are taking a bisphosphonate, be sure to talk to your doctor or nurse if you have major dental work planned; you may need to temporarily hold this medication.
+If you are taking a bisphosphonate, be sure to talk to your care provider if you have dental work planned; as you may need to temporarily stop this medication.